8 benefits of switching DAW: from Logic to Pro Tools to REAPER (Part 1)

 It’s a different metaphor, and it leads to a whole new workflow.
 It’s become an unbelievably efficient timesaver to me.
-Reproducing all my Logic or Pro Tools templates, including creating groups of track presets first, took me less than thirty minutes.
+Reproducing all my Logic or Pro Tools templates, including creating groups of track presets first, took me a few minutes.

 There are several ways to manipulate the signal flow in REAPER.
 Each one serves a purpose depending on the situation.
 For instance, clicking the route icon in a track the following appears:

 For sends and returns, I can either use the basic routing window pictured above, or drag the route icon from one track onto another: the cursor changes into a patch cable, symbolizing the connection.